Database Query activity

 Within a transformation, if using the option to mirror a schema provided by a Database activity using a single table (without joins), the resulting mirrored schema is automatically created with an additional node named row

 .
-When fields within this additional node are mapped to, the node becomes a loop node to allow all records to be looped through (see Loop nodes under Nodes and fields).
+When fields within this additional node are mapped to, the node becomes a loop node to allow all records to be looped through (see Loop nodes under Data structures).

 In addition, if joining database tables, note that the values of a child table's joined fields default to the values of the parent table's joined fields.
 A child table's joined fields cannot be mapped to.